ohnotnow/code-investigator/README.md

 uv run main.py --mode=docs
 # in 'mermaid' mode
 uv run main.py --mode=mermaid
+# in 'mermaid' mode
+uv run main.py --mode=testing
 ```

-In code mode this will:
+In **code mode** this will:

 1. Ask you what you want to do with the codebase
 2. Get the overall project structure
 3. Begin to explore it, read files, search for references
 4. Write up a brief description of what changes should be made.

-In mermaid mode - it will behave similarly to code mode, but
+In **mermaid mode** - it will behave similarly to code mode, but
 1. Ask you what feature or logic you want to explore
 ...
 4. Generate a report on how that feature works and also write out a mermaidjs flowchart diagram of the logic

+In **testing mode** - again it is very similar but will focus specifically on testing of your codebase.
+And example of a request to it might be something like :

+> Could you suggest any improvements to our Booking Notifications test?
+What arent we testing, edge cases we have missed?
+Please look at the back-end controllers etc to check.  tests/Feature/BookingNotificationsTest.php

-In docs mode it will:
+In **docs mode** it will:

 1. Investigate the codebase
 2. Try and figure out the main parts, connections features